 The first thing that shows up is the Trap Door template, and the drummer’s name apparently is Dez.
 Personally, I hate the sound of the Trap Door pre-sets, so I avoid it at all costs.

-Around half of the instruments that Garageband gives you sound good, with the “Steinway Grand Piano,” Deep Sub Bass,” “Vox Box Lead,” and the “String Ensemble” being the most important and useful.
+Around half of the instruments that Garageband gives you sound good, with the “Steinway Grand Piano,” Deep Sub Bass,” “808 Bass,” “Vox Box Lead,” and the “String Ensemble” being the most important and useful, although, there are many others for hip-hop as I’ve pointed out before.

 3) Go ahead and choose the “Flute” option under “Vintage Mellotron,” the “Jazz Organ,” the “Scream Lead” from the synthesizer section, as well as the “String Movements” from the Soundscapes option.